Perception vs. reality in business resiliency

 - Sixty-one percent of executives say business continuity, disaster recovery and crisis management are siloed rather than administered as they should be — as an interrelated whole.

 Two things become clear after reading these key findings.
-First, a significant percentage of IT executives still view disaster recovery processes as too complex, which can delay the time it takes to build, fund and execute disaster recovery plans.
+First, a significant percentage of IT executives still view disaster recovery (DR) processes as too complex, which can delay the time it takes to build, fund and execute disaster recovery plans (DRP).
 Secondly, that perceived complexity and indifference from leadership can produce unnecessary vulnerabilities that give cybercriminals easy access to sensitive information.

 Better business resiliency through cloud

-The desire for simpler, more efficient resiliency plans comes at a time when resiliency orchestration — a cloud-based approach that uses disaster recovery automation and a suite of continuity management tools designed specifically for hybrid IT environments — is starting to play a critical role in the future of our business.
+The desire for simpler, more efficient business continuity plan (BCP) comes at a time when resiliency orchestration — a cloud-based approach that uses disaster recovery (DR) automation and a suite of business continuity management tools designed specifically for hybrid IT environments — is starting to play a critical role in the future of our business.

 Resiliency orchestration shifts the burden of complexity and testing from IT professionals to intelligent workflows that automate the entire process and offer greater visibility, from incident identification to analysis and solutions.
 Introducing these technologies reduces the time IT professionals spend managing and monitoring critical application recovery and analyzing issues, giving them more time to innovate and develop new ideas around applications for the future.